 Montenegro Hostel Team

-The centre of the region is the tiny town of Plužine (pop.
-1,5000) built simultaneously with the dam and therefore totally new.
-From here the road splits in two directions, one continuing along the lake to the north and the other ascending sharply to the Pivska planina, a vast tableland backcountry of raw wilderness.
-The town is also where the canyon begins and the last place to fill in your tank for the next 60 km which are uninhabited.
-Plužine also has a hotel, several restaurants and is a good base to enjoy the lake, with locals organizing boat rides and excursion such as the one to the Velika pećina (The Big Cave).
+The center of the region is the tiny town of Plužine (pop.
+15,000) built simultaneously with the dam and therefore totally new.
+From here the road splits in two directions, one continuing along the lake to the north and the other ascending sharply to the Pivska Planina (Pivska Mountain), a vast tableland backcountry of raw wilderness.
+The town is also where the canyon begins and the last place to fill in your tank for the next 60 km which is uninhabited.
+Plužine also has a hotel, and several restaurants and is a good base to enjoy the lake, with locals organizing boat rides and excursion such as the one to the Velika pećina (The Big Cave).

 Montenegro Hostel Team